Dylanex1/NBA-2025-Project-/Stage 2/Stage 2 details.md

 * The reason for this relationship is each coach will instruct a team in an NBA season.
 Since we got coaches and teams for 2024-2025 this relationship will focus on that particular season.

 * The instructs relationship is many-to-many.
 Each coach can instruct many teams.
-This is because in our `coaches_24_25.csv` has a few teams that are coached by mulitiple coaches in the season.Each team is instructed by multiple coaches in a season as well since coaches can swap out with each other for games in the season.
+This is because in our `coaches_24_25.csv` has a few teams that are coached by mulitiple coaches in the season.
+Each team is instructed by multiple coaches in a season as well since coaches can swap out with each other for games in the season.

 * Each coach will totally participate in this relationship since in `coaches_24_25.csv` has an associated team along with their stats in a season.
 There is no coach without a team in that file.
 A team must totally participate as well in the instructs relationship since each team in the season is instructed by at least one coach.